ZackCipolletta/Expense-Tracker/README.md

 Expense tracker app

-Download and extract files.
+Download a zip file of the project and extract files.
 Launch Index.html in browswer to use.

 Enter the name (or location) of where the expense ocurred, the date and the amount.